 Characteristic Symptoms and Signs in Spontaneous Abortions

-For recurrent pregnancy loss, testing to determine the cause of abortion is necessary (see Recurrent Pregnancy Loss).
+For recurrent pregnancy loss, testing to determine the cause of abortion is necessary.

 For threatened abortion, treatment is observation.
 No evidence suggests that bed rest decreases risk of subsequent completed abortion.

 For inevitable, incomplete, or missed abortions, treatment is uterine evacuation or waiting for spontaneous passage of the products of conception.
-Evacuation usually involves suction curettage at < 12 wk, dilation and evacuation at 12 to 23 wk, or medical induction (for women without prior uterine surgery) at > 16 to 23 wk (for treatment of late fetal death, see Stillbirth).
+Evacuation usually involves suction curettage at < 12 wk, dilation and evacuation at 12 to 23 wk, or medical induction at > 16 to 23 wk (eg, with misoprostol).
 The later the uterus is evacuated, the greater the likelihood of placental bleeding, uterine perforation by long bones of the fetus, and difficulty dilating the cervix.
 These complications are reduced by preoperative use of osmotic cervical dilators (eg, laminaria), misoprostol, or mifepristone (RU 486).

 If complete abortion is suspected, uterine evacuation need not be done routinely.
 Uterine evacuation can be done if bleeding occurs and/or if other signs indicate that products of conception may be retained.